 6.25.
-Class Size: Minimum Opening, Maximum, Blending
+Class Size: Minimum Opening

 - (a) In order to maintain program viability, sufficient enrolment in the in-take class is vital.
-The Board recommends the following minimum enrolments: - (i) Early French Immersion (SK) 2 classes 1 class - (ii) Middle French Immersion (Grade 4) 1 class of 25-30 students - (iii) Extended French (Grade 7) 1 class of 25-30 students - (i) Secondary school 2 classes feeding into the school - (c) Program staff in consultation with Planning Department will determine - (b) entry grade classes based on space availability. - (c) In other grades, principals, in consultation with staffing committees may adjust the Staffing Model to create combined classes.
+The Board recommends the following minimum enrolments: - (i) Early French Immersion 1 class - (ii) Middle French Immersion 1 class - (iii) Extended French (Grade 7) 1 class - (b) Program staff in consultation with Planning Department will determine entry grade classes based on space availability. - (c) In other grades, principals, in consultation with staffing committees may adjust the Staffing Model to create combined classes.